Training & development policy template

 Performance management policy

-Links training needs to performance reviews and development goals.
+Link training needs to reviews and clear development goals.

 View templateProbation policy

-Includes training and support during the onboarding period.
+Set training and support expectations during the onboarding period.

 This document is a general HR template provided for informational purposes only.
 It is not legal advice and may not reflect the latest changes in legislation or apply to every workplace situation.
 RosterElf Pty Ltd and the template provider accept no liability for any loss arising from reliance on this document.
 Users should seek independent legal advice and customise the template to ensure it complies with all relevant laws, awards and workplace requirements.